aiidateam/aiida-core/docs/source/topics/plugins.rst

 ====================

 One concern when running tests for AiiDA plugins is to separate the test environment from your production environment.
-Depending on the kind of test, each should even be run against a fresh AiiDA database.
+Typically tests should be run against an empty AiiDA database.

 AiiDA ships with tools that take care of this for you.
 They will: